-Oil limps higher after rout, investors remain glum
+Oil creeps back above $60, but growth doubts curb gains

-LONDON (Reuters) - Oil prices rose on Monday, scraping back some of the losses after the previous session’s near-7 percent fall, although a darkening demand outlook and uncertainty over global economic growth limited gains.
+LONDON (Reuters) - Oil prices rose above $60 a barrel on Monday, recovering some of the previous session’s near-7 percent fall, although uncertainty over global economic growth limited the gains.

 “It is difficult to say whether $60 is the new normal, as there doesn’t seem to be a ‘normal’ at the moment,” Cantor Fitzgerald oil and gas analyst Jack Allardyce said.